jtopper/cumberbatch/README.md

 once you have these installed, run

+    vagrant up

+to start the base VM for the first time, then

     rake test

 to see the tool in action against an example set of puppet manifests and the standard `lucid32` Vagrant box.